7 neuroplasticity exercises to rewire your brain

 As well as the obvious benefits to your body both internally and externally, exercise also benefits your brain.
-Working out can impact your mental health in many ways (the increased blood flow and cell growth are linked to a reduction in depression), and it can also shape and change the structure of the brain itself–making it a great way to increase neuroplasticity.
+Working out can impact your mental health in many ways (due to increased blood flow and cell growth), and it can also shape and change the structure of the brain itself–making it a great way to increase neuroplasticity.

 According to Dr Tara Swart, doing regular aerobic exercise increases the cell turnover in your brain by 12-14%, and if you suddenly start doing aerobic exercise, you can improve the cell turnover in your brain by 30% (great news if you like to switch up your exercise regime, or are prone to occasional bouts of couch-potato-dom).
 The increase in cell turnover helps with cognitive functions like learning and memory.

-Exercise can also help to improve motor coordination and connectivity in the brain, which may help to protect against cognitive decline and delay Alzheimer’s disease.
+Exercise can also help to improve motor coordination and connectivity in the brain, which may help to protect against cognitive decline and delay age-related cognitive illnesses.
 So, whether it’s learning a new sport, dusting off your dancing shoes, or simply getting outside for a walk or a run–your mind will love the extra flexibility just as much as your body.